Mission Statement

 In 1986 the school began in a community hall, located in the Happy Valley neighborhood, with a kindergarten and first grade.
 In 1988 WHWS purchased the historic Geneva School (founded in 1891).
 Since then, the campus has undergone dramatic improvements and growth.

 As our school matured, we began to take on a more active role in our region.
-We have hosted numerous conferences and workshops, as well as the annual Renaissance Faire for area schools.
+We have hosted numerous conferences and workshops, as well as the annual Renaissance Faire for area schools and Sound Circle Center Waldorf Teacher Training.
 Our application for full-membership in the Association of Waldorf Schools of North America (AWSNA) was granted in 2004, and we have offered support to several initiative schools in Washington, Idaho, and Alaska.
-In June 2016 WHWS obtained a 6 year term of accreditation from AWSNA.
-WHWS remains connected to alumni and the greater community through annual festivals and events.
+In June 2024 after a rigorous reaccreditation, WHWS obtained anther 6-year term of accreditation from AWSNA.

 Waldorf Philosophy